MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - When NAT takes place at a small scale the performance impact should be negligible, however, if there are a large number of outbound requests network issues may occur.
 These issues typically come in the form of 'Source NAT (or SNAT) port exhaustion'.

-- In a multi-tenant environment, such as Azure App Service, there is a limited number of outbound ports available to each instance.
+- In a multi-tenant environment, such as Azure App Service, there's a limited number of outbound ports available to each instance.
 If these ports run out, no new outbound connections can be initiated.
 This issue can be mitigated by reducing the number of private/public edge traversals or by using a more scalable NAT solution such as the [Azure NAT Gateway](/azure/virtual-network/nat-gateway/nat-overview).

 - In addition to NAT limitations, outbound traffic may also be subject to requisite security inspections.
   - Azure Firewall provides appropriate security capabilities to secure network egress.

-  - [Azure Firewall](/azure/firewall/protect-azure-kubernetes-service) (or an equivelent NVA) can be used to secure Kubernetes egress requirements by providing granular control over outbound traffic flows.
+  - [Azure Firewall](/azure/firewall/protect-azure-kubernetes-service) (or an equivalent NVA) can be used to secure Kubernetes egress requirements by providing granular control over outbound traffic flows.

 - Large volumes of internet egress will incur [data transfer charges](https://azure.microsoft.com/pricing/details/bandwidth/).